Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 ### **4.3 Single-Objective Energy-Aware NAS on BLE33 (Studies 1 and 2)**

 The single-objective NAS runs use a scalar score that combines accuracy, memory, latency, and (optionally) energy per inference.
-For each trial, the validation velocity RMSE in x and y is converted into an accuracy term \(A = -(R_x + R_y)\), a small resource term encodes relative RAM and flash usage, and latency and energy penalties are applied when the BLE33 hardware measurements exceed a 200 ms latency budget and an implicit 10 mJ energy target.
+For each trial, the validation velocity RMSE in x and y is converted into an accuracy term $\(A = -(R_x + R_y)\)$, a small resource term encodes relative RAM and flash usage, and latency and energy penalties are applied when the BLE33 hardware measurements exceed a 200 ms latency budget and an implicit 10 mJ energy target.
 The overall score is

+$$
 \[
 \text{score} = A + 0.01 \, M - \text{lat\_pen} - \text{energy\_pen},
 \]
+$$

 ** NOTE TO SELF: MAYBE ALREADY DISCUSSED EARLIER AND IF SO, DELETE HERE AND JUST REFERENCE

 where the energy penalty is active only in the energy-aware run.
 Higher scores correspond to lower validation error and fewer constraint violations.
 Scores in all but a handful of trials were negative.